jescalan/roots/readme.md

 Roots is completely transparent, and is behind many large websites in production.
 It is sponsored heavily by [carrot creative](http://carrot.is), has been under active development for almost 2 years, and is very actively maintained and developed to this day.
 In short, you can rely on roots.

 Roots is certainly not the only static site compiler out there.
-Check out a [comparison to other available static compilers](docs/features.rst).
+But in our opinion, it's the most powerful and easiest to use.
+Give it a shot and see for yourself!

 ### Installation

-`npm install roots@pre -g`
+`npm install roots -g`

 ### Usage

-See [the docs](http://roots.rtfd.org) for more info.
-As we get closer to release, this section will be expanded out to a basic 'getting started' tutorial and table of contents for the docs.
+See [the docs](http://roots.cx/docs) for more info.
+You can also find a number of tutorial videos [here](http://roots.cx).

+### Support

+You can get support for and talk about roots in our [gitter chatroom](https://gitter.im/jenius/roots).
+Community, yay!

 ### License & Contributing